Sarmi Recipe

 • Don’t overstuff: Be mindful not to overstuff the cabbage leaves, as the filling (especially rice) may expand during cooking, causing the rolls to break apart.

-• Roll tightly: Ensure that the Sarmis are rolled tightly and uniformly to help them cook evenly and prevent the filling from falling out.
+• Roll tightly: Ensure that they are rolled tightly and uniformly to help them cook evenly and prevent the filling from falling out.

-• Arrange Sarmi seam-side down: When placing the Sarmi in the baking dish, position them seam-side down to keep them from unraveling during cooking.
+• Arrange sarmi seam-side down: When placing these rolls in the baking dish, position them seam-side down to keep them from unraveling during cooking.

 • Adjust salt content: If using fermented cabbage, be cautious with the amount of salt added, as the cabbage may already be salty.
 Taste and adjust accordingly.

-• Slow and steady cooking: Cook the Sarmi at low to moderate heat to ensure they cook evenly, and the flavors meld together.
+• Slow and steady cooking: Cook them at low to moderate heat to ensure they cook evenly, and the flavors meld together.

 Tips Making Sarmi